C4dynamics/C4dynamics/README.md

 So why wait?
 Start using the C4dynamics today and take your algorithms engineering to the next level!

+The framework suggests basic data entities as data-points and rigid-bodies, and integrated systems as seekers, filters, and sensors, for easy development of algorithms.

 ## Note
-This frameworked is aimed mainly for the purpose of developing algorithms for physical and dynamical systems: predicting and controlling motion.
+This frameworke is aimed mainly for the purpose of developing algorithms for physical and dynamical systems: predicting and controlling motion.

 ## Quickstart